-Simple and comforting, vanilla ice cream is great for sundaes and milkshakes (aka frappes).
-French vanilla ice cream made with real vanilla beans elevates ordinary vanilla to a rich and flavorful frozen custard.
-The result is over-the-top vanilla goodness!
+Simple and comforting, French vanilla ice cream, especially when made with fresh vanilla beans, elevates ordinary vanilla ice cream to a rich and flavorful frozen custard.
+The result is over-the-top vanilla goodness, perfect for sundaes and milkshakes (aka frappes)!

 Why this recipe works

-- Smooth and creamy frozen custard flavored with real vanilla beans produces an exceptional vanilla ice cream
+- Smooth and creamy frozen custard flavored with fresh vanilla beans produces an exceptional vanilla ice cream

 - You can control the level of dairy fat in the ice cream to the richness level you prefer